BrahMap quick start guide¶

 The MPI communicator used in map-making must be the one that contains

 exclusively all the data needed for map-making.
-In case of litebird_sim
+In case of litebird_sim, the

 any detectors (and TODs).
 Therefore, it is a suitable communicator to be